AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!NOTE]
 >
->Date and Date-time fields in a row in any type of dataset with a date / time value before the year 1900 are replaced with the value `null`  before the row is ingested. <br/>Rows in an event or summary dataset with a timestamp  before the year 1900 are dropped from ingestion.
+>Values earlier than the year 1900 for Date and Date-time fields in a row in any type of dataset are replaced with the value `null` before the row is ingested.<br/>Rows in an event or summary dataset with a timestamp value before the year 1900 are dropped from ingestion.

 >[!CONTEXTUALHELP]